yyamira/DSheartfailure/README.md

 1. Project Overview

-- Title: Predicting Heart Failure with Machine Learning
+- Title: Survival Classificatation of Heart Failure Patients
-- Objective: Develop a machine learning model to predict heart failure based on patient data, helping identify at-risk individuals and improving early intervention.
+- Objective: Develop a machine learning model to classify the survival of patients with heart failure

 3. Problem Statement

-- Predicting heart failure can improve patient outcomes by identifying risk factors and providing timely medical interventions.
+- Classify survival of patients with heart failure can improve patient outcomes by identifying risk factors and providing timely medical interventions.
 Using a dataset of 299 patients with 12 features, the project aims to build predictive models for classifying whether a patient will experience heart failure.

 5. Dataset